 - Find out what weird laws exist on the books in your town or state.

 - Learn about Lewis and Clark and the route they took across the country.

-- Not only does Idaho produce potatoes by the truckload but they are also the place where frozen convenience food, in the form of frozen french fried potatoes, was first invented by J.R.
-Simplot in the 1950’s.
-So McDonalds owes its success to an Idaho farmer?
+- Not only does Idaho produce potatoes by the truckload, but they are also the place where frozen convenience food, in the form of frozen French fried potatoes, was first invented by J.R.
+Simplot in the 1950s.
+So perhaps McDonalds owes its success to an Idaho farmer.

 - I’ll bet you didn’t know there’s a World Potato Congress.